-- Is convicted of certain enumerated misdemeanor offenses including: any assault and battery which caused serious physical injury to the victim, or any second or subsequent assault and battery conviction; any aggravated assault and battery; any stalking offense under Oklahoma law or similar law of another state; a violation of the Oklahoma Protection from Domestic Abuse Act10 or any violation of a victim protection order of another state; a conviction relating to illegal drug use or possession within the last ten years; or an act of domestic abuse under Oklahoma law, an act of domestic assault and battery, or any comparable acts under the laws of another state;
+- Have been convicted of certain misdemeanor offenses including: any assault and battery which caused serious physical injury to the victim, or any second or subsequent assault and battery conviction; any aggravated assault and battery; any stalking offense under Oklahoma law or similar law of another state; a violation of the Oklahoma Protection from Domestic Abuse Act11 or any violation of a victim protection order of another state; a conviction relating to illegal drug use or possession within the last ten years; or an act of domestic abuse under Oklahoma law, an act of domestic assault and battery, or any comparable acts under the laws of another state;

-- Is currently undergoing treatment for a mental illness, condition, or disorder (i.e., “has been diagnosed by a licensed physician as being afflicted with a substantial disorder of thought, mood, perception, psychological orientation, or memory that significantly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life”);
+- Are currently undergoing treatment for a mental illness, condition, or disorder (i.e., “has been diagnosed by a licensed physician as being afflicted with a substantial disorder of thought, mood, perception, psychological orientation, or memory that significantly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life”);

 - An arrest for a felony or a pending felony charge.
 The person is precluded until the final determination of the matter;